MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-netezza.md

 For size, it's important that the data volume you migrate in the initial exercise is large enough to demonstrate the capabilities and benefits of the Azure Synapse environment with a short time-to-demonstrate value.
 The size that typically meets the requirements is in the range of 1 terabyte (TB) to 10 TB.

-To minimize risk and implementation time, confine the scope of the initial migration to data marts.
-An initial migration of only data marts doesn't address broader concerns like how to migrate ETL and historical data.
+To minimize risk and implementation time, confine the scope of the initial migration to data marts without addressing broader concerns like how to migrate ETL and historical data.
 You must address these areas in later phases and backfill the migrated data mart layer with the data and processes that are required to build them.

 ## Lift-and-shift approach vs. phased approach